Joey Votto Player Props: Reds vs. Marlins

 Joey Votto At The Plate

-- Votto has picked up a hit in 43.6% of his 39 games this season, with multiple hits in 23.1% of them.
+- Votto has picked up a hit in 42.5% of his 40 games this year, with multiple hits in 22.5% of them.

-- Votto has had at least one RBI in 41.0% of his games this year (16 of 39), with more than one RBI eight times (20.5%).
-He has also accounted for three or more of his team's runs in six contests.
+- In 16 games this year (40.0%), Votto has picked up an RBI, and in eight of those games (20.0%) he had two or more.
+He has also driven in three or more of his team's runs in six contests.

-- He has scored in 14 of 39 games this season, and more than once 3 times.
+- In 35.0% of his games this season, he has scored at least once.
+And he's had three games with multiple runs (7.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.